RonnieShawDeveloper/YoutubeSentiment/README.md

 ## Getting Started

+<span style="color:red">Open the SETUP.html file in your browser for complete setup details</span>

 You will need to create a Firebase Account and then setup Firebase Authentication using Email/Password, Setup Firebase Firestore with these rules: